tier4/caret_doc/docs/design/processing_trace_data/records_service.md

 ## Period

-The period is defined as the time difference between the columns of interest.
+Period is metrics defined as the elapsed time between two occurrence of cyclic events.
+Difference between two neighboring timestamp on the same column is defined as period.

 $$
     period_n = t_{n} -t_{n-1}